Traditional Latin American Festivals: Celebrating Culture and Heritage

 Rio Carnival in Brazil

 The Rio Carnival in Brazil is the world’s biggest bash, pulling in seven million party-goers in 2019.
 This wild festival kicks off the Friday before Lent and wraps up on Ash Wednesday.
-You’ll see everything from samba school parades with massive floats to dancers in dazzling costumes, plus free street parties called “blocos.”
+You’ll see everything from samba school parades with massive floats to dancers in dazzling costumes, plus street parties called “blocos.”
 If you want to dance till you drop, this is your spot.

 For more on religious celebrations, check out our page on catholic feast days.